 Service Activities to be performed Timeline 11.
-Coordinate preparation of annual CAPC budget and monitor budget throughout the year Coordinate with CAPC Treasurer and the HHSA CAPC liaison to develop an annual budget for CAPC to allow for CAPC approval by March 1 of each fiscal year.
-CAPC approved budget to be submitted to HHSA by June 10 of each fiscal year Monitor budget and track revenues and expenses for preparation of reports to disseminate monthly to CAPC and HHSA CAPC liaison.
+Coordinate preparation of the annual CAPC budget and monitor the budget throughout the year Coordinate with CAPC Treasurer and the HHSA CAPC liaison to develop an annual budget for CAPC to allow for CAPC approval by March 1 of each fiscal year.
+The CAPC-approved budget shall be submitted to HHSA by June 10 of each fiscal year.
+Monitor budget and track revenues and expenses for the preparation of reports to disseminate monthly to CAPC and HHSA CAPC liaison.
 Reports are due within fifteen (15) days of the end of each calendar month.
 Ongoing 12.
 Maintain communication with the CAPC Executive Committee Meet quarterly with CAPC Executive Committee to report/update on activities, as directed by the CAPC Chair and Vice-Chair.
 Quarterly 13.
-Facilitate development of a strategic plan for CAPC to address child abuse prevention needs in the community Work directly with CAPC Chair and the HHSA CAPC liaison to prepare, present, and implement the strategic plan to address prevention needs in the community aligned with CSIP plan.
+Facilitate the development of a strategic plan for CAPC to address child abuse prevention needs in the community Work directly with CAPC Chair and the HHSA CAPC liaison to prepare, present, and implement the strategic plan to address prevention needs in the community aligned with the Child Welfare System Improvement Plan (SIP).
 The plan will undergo annual review and updates during CAPC's strategic planning meeting.
 Annually 14.
-Plan, coordinate, and/or provide child abuse prevention education trainings, events, and activities Plan, coordinate, and ensure provision of trainings, events and activities consistent with CBCAP allowable activities and funding guidelines Annually 15.
+Plan, coordinate, and/or provide child abuse prevention education training, events, and activities Plan, coordinate, and ensure the provision of training, events, and activities consistent with CBCAP allowable activities and funding guidelines Annually 15.
 Plan, coordinate, and/or conduct special projects Plan, coordinate, and conduct CAPC-approved special projects as directed by CAPC Chair and Executive Committee.
 Varies 16.
-Maintain community awareness of the purpose and use of the Commission on Children's Trust Fund (CCTF) Conduct one (1) public forum per fiscal year as mandated by California Welfare and Institutions Code, Sections 18965-18968 and Sections 18980-18984.
+Maintain community awareness of the purpose and use of the Commission on Children's Trust Fund (CCTF) Conduct one (1) public forum per fiscal year as mandated by California Welfare and Institutions Code, Sections 18965-18968 and Sections 18980- 18984.
 Annually 17.
 Prepare and provide reports.
 Provide access to records Provide HHSA with access to records maintained relative to activities conducted.
 Ongoing